sharetribe/flex-docs/src/docs/concepts-extended-data/extended-data-introduction/index.md

 connect it to services such as SMS notifications with Twilio or sync the provider’s schedule with Google Calendar!

-I’ll present a few more examples of how private data can work in practice.
-For instance, though you may not want your customers and providers to be able to contact each other outside of your platform, you might still want to be able to call them yourself.
+As a further example – even though you may not want your customers and providers to be able to contact each other outside of your platform, you might still want to be able to call them yourself.
 A user’s phone number can be saved in their private data for these situations.